The Best Hangover Recovery Tips

 Hitting the refreshment table can help too.
 “The main thing is not to drink alcohol on an empty stomach, because when alcohol hits the lining of your stomach, it’s immediately absorbed,” Giancoli says.
 “If you’re drinking on an empty stomach, you’re going to feel the effects of the alcohol sooner.”
 Food adds a barrier that helps slow down the speed at which the alcohol gets absorbed into your bloodstream.

 And healthier grub may be more helpful than junk.
 “There’s some research that shows things like asparagus and mangoes might be helpful,” Giancoli says.
-Don’t expect these foods to work any holiday hangover miracles, but as a general rule, hit up healthy snacks like fruits or veggies or whole grains that have antioxidant properties that are good for your body.
+Don’t expect these foods to work any hangover miracles, but as a general rule, hit up healthy snacks like fruits or veggies or whole grains that have antioxidant properties that are good for your body.

 If you know you’re going to be celebrating hard, plan ahead.
-Dulan likes to pack high-protein snacks — such as a PB-and-honey sandwich or protein balls made with oats, honey, peanut butter, protein powder, and almonds — just in case damage control is needed.
+Dulan likes to pack high-protein snacks — such as a peanut-butter-and-honey sandwich or protein balls made with oats, honey, peanut butter, protein powder, and almonds — just in case damage control is needed.
 “These options make you feel better and give you some good energy,” she says.

-How Can You Recover from a Post-Holiday Party Hangover?
+How Can You Recover from a Hangover?